UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

       end the for loop

    The waiting step is used to simulate a task without writing too much code.
-In this waye, one can realize how faster the loop can be executed when more threads are added.
+In this waye, one can realize how faster the loop can be executed when threads are added:

    .. figure:: ../../img/parallel-loop.png
       :width: 200